TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          color down on the original image file through the temporary mask.

-         The fact that the font is actually rendered in the double size and scaled down adds a more homogenous shape to the letters.
+         The fact that the font is actually rendered in the double size and scaled down adds a more homogeneous shape to the letters.
 Some fonts are more critical than others though.
 If you do not need the quality, then don't use the function.